Explainer videos are all the rage these days.

 What do you hope to accomplish with your explainer video?
 Do you want to introduce your brand to people in a way that makes them love you?
 Do you want to demonstrate how a new product works so your audience learns more about your process?
 Do you want to get them to download a free report or sign up for your mailing list?

 Once you pinpoint exactly what you want your marketing or explainer video to do, you’ll be able to ensure that every aspect of the video works toward helping you achieve that goal.

 The best way of getting your messages across to the right people is to make sure your explainer video does an excellent job of speaking directly to your target audience.
 But you have to know:

 Who are they?
 What kind of content do they like?
+What do they like to learn about?
 What interests them and motivates them to take action?

-When you have a really clear picture of exactly whom you want to reach with your message, you’ll do a better job of creating a video that captures their interests and encourages them to engage with you.
+When you have a clear picture of exactly whom you want to reach with your message, you’ll do a better job of creating an explainer video that captures their interests and encourages them to engage with your brand.

 3. What’s Your Core Message?